vegaprotocol/specs/protocol/0064-validator-performance-based-rewards.md

 Here `b` is defined as:
 First time it is the the block number in which the joining transaction was included.
 Then it's incremented by `1000`.
 The network will keep track of the last `10` times this was supposed to happen and the `performance_score` is the number of times this has been verified divided by `10`.
+Initially the performance score is set to `0`.